ajktown/docs/dev_wordnote/diagrams/on-post-word-with-string-hook.md

 <!-- /TOC -->

 ## Overview
-This is a basic activity diagram for the usePostWordWithStingHook.
+This is a basic sequence diagram for the usePostWordWithStingHook.

 ```plantuml